Alcohol use; Alcohol abuse; Alcoholism

 Many people with alcohol problems cannot tell when their drinking is out of control.
 An important first step is to be aware of how much you are drinking and how your alcohol use may be harming your life and those around you.

-One drink is defined as a 12-ounce can or bottle of beer, a 5-ounce glass of wine, a wine cooler, or 1 cocktail or shot of hard liquor.
+One drink equals one 12-ounce can or bottle of beer, one 5-ounce glass of wine, 1 wine cooler, 1 cocktail, or 1 shot of hard liquor.
 Think about:

-Here are some ways to drink responsibly, as long as you do NOT have a drinking problem.
+Here are some guidelines for drinking alcohol responsibly, as long as you do not have a drinking problem.

 Healthy men up to age 65 should limit themselves to: